enum314/enum314/README.md

 ### Key Notes ✍️

-- Full Stack Web Developer (Self Taught)
+- Full Stack Web Developer & Systems Administrator (Self Taught)
 - Started coding since **2017**
 - Willing to learn new things all the time, and work in teams 😄
 - Always down to chat!
 Contact me on one of the platforms down below!